onetinov/bbb_max31855/README.md

 https://github.com/adafruit/adafruit-beaglebone-io-python

-NOTE: By default, users do not have access to /sys/class/gpio, as such you may want to start by either changing permissions on that directory tree, or running the python code as root.
-I did the following:

-Created a "gpio" user group and added my user to it.
-Refreshed my group membership by starting a new shell.
-Ran the following -
-  "sudo chown -Rh root:gpio /sys/class/gpio"
-  "sudo chmod -R g+w /sys/class/gpio"

-I take no responsibility if this sets your beaglebone on fire and your house falls into the ocean.
-There is almost certainly a more granular way to approach permissions such as running an strace on the example code and looking for gpio permission denied errors.
+NOTE: By default, users do not have access to /sys/class/gpio and any calls to GPIO.setup() will cause the creation of new objects under /sys/class/gpio that you also will not have access to.
+As such the only way to run GPIO code without root is to initialize the pins first and then recursively change permissions recursively (following links) throughout /sys/class/gpio.
+You must then avoid any new calls to GPIO.setup.

+The alternative is to just run everything as root, but understandably this is a little disappointing.